GrammAcc/linearmoney/documentation/md/linear_money_model.md

 than it should be, particularly when developing modern multi-currency applications for international users.
 The root cause of this is a fundamental misunderstanding of the mathematical properties of money among programmers, which stems from a lack of a formal mathematical definition of money itself.
-In this article, I attempt to extrapolate the mathematical properties of money from its functional properties in order to make it easier to work with money programmatically and to be able to more reliably prove the correctness of financial calculations in general.
+In this article, I will attempt to extrapolate the mathematical properties of money from its functional properties in order to make it easier to work with money programmatically and to be able to more reliably prove the correctness of financial calculations in general.

-I start by defining the specific problem in detail and identifying the common characteristics of the typical implementation of money in financial applications and why the current standard doesn't solve the problem entirely.
-I then develop a purely mathematical model for working with monetary data, but I do so in a gradual way so as to communicate the purpose of each piece of the model and make the final iteration more intelligible and also to inform an intuition about the mathematical properties of money that will make it easier to avoid pitfalls when doing monetary calculations.
+I will gradually develop a purely mathematical model for working with monetary data to communicate the purpose of each piece and make the final iteration more intelligible.
+This will also serve to form an intuitive understanding of the mathematical properties of money that will make it easier to avoid pitfalls when performing monetary calculations.

+I will start by discussing the current best practices for working with currency programmatically and the difficulties that they present.
+The current practices are based on the foundational work by Martin Fowler, which I will use as a reference point and a foundation for the model to be developed, but my intention is not to discredit the work of Fowler and his colleagues at Thoughtworks or anyone else who has made contributions to the collective knowledge of our field.
+Nor is it to develop a pattern or framework to replace these ideas.
+My intention with this article is simply to identify and resolve a lack of clarity of the mathematical rules that underlie these patterns in order to simplify their implementation and maintenance in modern applications.

 ## Introduction

 Traditional financial applications treat money as a simple data structure consisting of an amount and a currency.
-This is an intuitive representation of money, and it is certainly possible to build large scale financial applications based on this kind of structure since all modern financial infrastructure does so, but this is a deceptively inaccurate representation of money with many pitfalls waiting for the unprepared.
+This is an intuitive representation of money, and it is certainly possible to build large scale financial applications based on this kind of structure since all modern financial infrastructure does so.
+However, this is a deceptively inaccurate representation of money with many pitfalls waiting for the unprepared.
 The reason for this is that this model only considers the intrinsic properties of money as an object, not its functional properties as, well, money.

-In order for some object to be used as money, it must satisfy three functional properties:
+In order for an object to be used as money, it must satisfy three functional properties:

 1. Unit of account
 2. Medium of exchange
 3. Store of value

+[Wikipedia](https://en.wikipedia.org/wiki/Money#Functions) has a lot of information on these properties and their history, but I will summarize them as they relate to our model.

 *Medium of exchange* is simple.
-We just have to be able to exchange the object for some other object at some pre-determined rate.
+We have to be able to exchange the monetary object for other arbitrary objects at some pre-determined rate.

-*Store of value* just means that the object will still have value at some arbitrary point in the future.
+*Store of value* simply means that the object will still have value at some arbitrary point in the future.
 This might not seem like something that a mathematical model needs to worry about since it's more of a property of the physical object, but we will see later on that this is something we need to consider when creating a model that